juliaa-s/Learning-App/README.md

 # Learning App for Understanding the idea behind easy sorting algorithms

-## Getting Started

-For installing the app, see the file build/app/outputs/flutter-apk/app-release.apk
+For installing the app, download the file build/app/outputs/flutter-apk/app-release.apk and open it on your android phone.